liupfskygre/metagenomics-workshop-1/source/login_uppmax.rst

 Connecting to UPPMAX
 -------------------------------
 The first step of this lab is to open a ssh connection to the computer cluster Milou on `UPPMAX <http://www.uppmax.uu.se//milou-user-guide>`_.
-If you have a Mac, start the terminal (black screen icon).
-If you work on a PC, download and start MobaXterm (http://mobaxterm.mobatek.net).
+If you have a Mac or a PC running Linux, start the terminal (black screen icon).
+If you work on a PC running Windows, download and start MobaXterm (http://mobaxterm.mobatek.net).
 Now type (change username to your own username)::

   ssh -X username@milou.uppmax.uu.se